malevitzch/froglang/README.md

 - Generate code with llvm
 - Find a way to implement scoping, especially the difference between block and function block scopes
-- Implement a data structure that allows me to hold multiple named values of the same name, with the newest shadowing the previous ones
+- Update the ValueHolder data structure to hold type information as well

 - Find a good way to use the print function from C in a way that does not look like a band-aid fix

 - Add control flow